-The Purdue Animal Sciences Department proudly welcomes Julie Mahoney, Ph.D., as a clinical assistant professor.
+The Purdue Department of Animal Sciences proudly welcomes Julie Mahoney, Ph.D., as a clinical assistant professor.

-Mahoney earned her doctoral degree in animal sciences from Purdue University in 2019 under the advisership of Brian Richert, Ph.D.
-She conducted her graduate research in swine nutrition and physiology with a focus on pork quality, as well as student success in agriculture.
-She also received a bachelor’s degree in animal science from Michigan State University and a master’s degree in animal science from Kansas State University.
+Mahoney earned her doctoral degree in animal sciences from Purdue University in 2019 under the mentorship of Brian Richert, Ph.D.
+Her research focused in swine nutrition and physiology as well as student success in agriculture.
+Prior to receiving her doctoral degree, Mahoney earned her bachelor’s degree in animal science from Michigan State University and a master’s degree in animal science from Kansas State University.

 Mahoney spent the past five years at United Animal Health, where she most recently served as a staff research scientist.
 She led multi-species research projects, managed interns and staff and shared results from animal nutrition studies with scientists and industry partners.